UVASGD/sgd-docs/unity/unit-testing.md

 }
 ```

 If we run this test, it should fail, because the `Start` method was never called in `ObservePlayer`.
-Editor tests have no native way of controlling the `GameObject` lifecycle (i.e. calling the various methods associated with creating, updating, and deleting an object); however, we can code around that with some [C# extension methods](https://docs.microsoft.com/en-us/dotnet/articles/csharp/programming-guide/classes-and-structs/extension-methods) that utilize [reflection](https://msdn.microsoft.com/en-us/library/system.reflection(v=vs.110).aspx).
+Editor tests have no native way of controlling the `GameObject` lifecycle (i.e. calling the various methods associated with creating, updating, and deleting objects); however, we can code around that with some [C# extension methods](https://docs.microsoft.com/en-us/dotnet/articles/csharp/programming-guide/classes-and-structs/extension-methods) that utilize [reflection](https://msdn.microsoft.com/en-us/library/system.reflection(v=vs.110).aspx).

 See [TestHelper.cs](https://github.com/SebastianJay/unity-ci-test/blob/master/UnityProject/Assets/Scripts/Editor/TestHelper.cs) for a simple way to manually invoke the `GameObject` lifecycle methods.
 If we include that script in our test assembly, and change the `AddComponent` line in the above test to: